 Classes: Mayan chocolate making, Garifuna drumming, Mayan art and cooking

 While on the island off the coast of Placencia, we sleep in bunkbeds in a private dormitory.
 During our first weekend inland, we sleep in bunkbeds at a jungle lodge.
 In Punta Gorda, we stay in a private home.
 Bedrooms will be divided by gender and participants will sleep slumber party style – in sleeping bags, rotating available beds nightly.
 Full showers will be available every three to four days, and while near the ocean, participants will be swimming in the ocean and rinsing off daily.

 Tuition (Airfare and baggage fees not included)

-A leader-escorted round-trip flight will be available (but not required) for those travelers who wish to fly with a leader in and out of Miami.
+A leader-escorted round-trip flight will be available (but not required) for those travelers who wish to fly with a leader in and out of Fort Lauderdale (FLL).
 Please contact our office for details.

 There will also be a staff member on-hand in Belize City, Belize (BZE) if you wish to fly direct.

 Additional in-country group flight is required and is not included in tuition.